Symbolic AI is dead… long live symbolic AI!

 How Symbolic AI remains relevant today

 So called because it relies on rules and symbols to make “if this then that”-type determinations, symbolic AI effectively began in 1959, with Herbert Simon, Allen Newell and Cliff Shaw, who aimed to build a computer that could solve problems in a similar way as our brains do.
-Together, they built the General Problem Solver, which uses formal operators via state-space search using means-ends analysis (the principle which aims to reduce the distance between a project’s current state and its goal state).
+Together, they built the General Problem Solver, which uses formal operators via state-space search using (the principle which aims to reduce the distance between a project’s current state and its goal state).

 Jump ahead to today, and symbolic AI remains widely used, across four main case types: